joebb97/joebb-website-source/content/blog/ipv6-homelab.md

 My Google Fiber residential 1G plan is $70 a month.
 A business 1G plan is $100.
 I don’t know if the 1G plan comes with static IPs or not.
 The business 2G plan is $250 a month.
 An ARIN allocation is more expensive than all of those!
 But getting a Business Plan likely requires registering a business at your home address, which I would have to research how to do.

 The solution to this cost is to have more friends.
-Friends in particular that have ARIN allocations and are willing to give you a portion theirs lol.
+In particular friends that have ARIN allocations and are willing to give you a portion of theirs lol.

+Getting your own lease, while expensive, opens your other options for learning about networking.
+You get your own ASN!

+The hip thing to do with your own ASN is to run a routing daemon (e.g bird or frr, bird is better though) in a VPS and BGP peer with your provider.
+I’ve seen this done with Vultr.
+Their docs look thorough and helpful.

+After setting up BGP, you can make tunnels between your VPSes in different regions, and/or back to your homelab, to run OSPF or other IGP protocols.

+I’m considering doing this VPC peering to learn more about BGP, which I have to deal with at my job.

 # DHCPv6 Tricks

-For Opnsense, which is my home router for now, I’ve seen [tips](https://www.reddit.com/r/googlefiber/comments/1k4h3q1/comment/moasgs5/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) that you can get a stable prefix by doing
+For OPNsense, which is my home router for now, I’ve seen [tips](https://www.reddit.com/r/googlefiber/comments/1k4h3q1/comment/moasgs5/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) that you can get a stable prefix by doing

 Interfaces->Settings->IPv6 DHCP, check Prevent Release

-This setting makes Opnsense not send a DHCPv6 release message when it gets restarted.
+This setting makes OPNsense not send a DHCPv6 release message when it gets restarted.

 They state that your MAC address and DHCP Unique Identifier (DUID) should also not change if you want to keep the same Prefix.

-Opnsense should keep the same DUID from boot to boot.
+OPNsense should keep the same DUID from boot to boot.

-If you move to a new device you can always change its MAC address if supported.
-Otherwise if you virtualize Opnsense (run in a VM) then your MAC address will stay the same when moving a VM from one hypervisor to another, that is unless you change the MAC yourself manually.
+If you move to a new device, you can always change its MAC address if the device supports it.
+Otherwise if you virtualize OPNsense (run in a VM) then your MAC address will stay the same when moving a VM from one hypervisor to another, that is unless you change the MAC yourself manually.
 If I’m wrong about this or anything else in the blog post please let me know by opening a Github discussion on this article.

-I’ve enabled “Prevent Release” and did “Insert existing DUID” in the settings in Opnsense.
+I’ve enabled “Prevent Release” and did “Insert existing DUID” in the settings in OPNsense.
 I will have to see how stable my prefix is over time.
 My plan is to track that continuously with Prometheus and graph it with Grafana.

 I’m currently using the “Use IPv6 ULAs alongside GUAs” approach from above.

-If my prefix stays stable after these tricks then I will remove the ULAs from the setup.
+If my prefix stays stable after these tricks, then I will remove the ULAs from the setup.

 But even needing to worry about this at all is a huge shortcoming of IPv6 at home.